Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 Most of the configuring are made through the admin panel, which includes tweaking when advanced mode is enabled.
 Take a look at the documentation for more information.

+## Frequently Asked Questions

+### Where can I get more information about this plugin ###

+You may visit https://docs.tornevall.net/display/TORNEVALL/RBWC+Payment+Gateway for more information regarding the plugin.
+For questions about API and Resurs Bank please visit https://test.resurs.com/docs/.

+### Plugin is causing 40X errors on my site ###

+There are several reasons for the 40X errors, but if they are thrown from an EComPHP API message there are few things to take in consideration:

+* 401 = Unauthorized.
+  **Cause**: Bad credentials
+  **Solution**: Contact Resurs Bank support for support questions regarding API credentials.
+* 403 = Forbidden.
+  **Cause**: This may be more common during test.
+  **Solution:** Resolution: Contact Resurs Bank for support.

+### There's an order created but there is no order information connected to Resurs Bank ###

+This is a common question about customer actions and how the order has been created/signed.
+Most of the details is usually placed in the order notes for the order, but if you need more information you could also consider contacting Resurs Bank support.